Simple Algorithms for Stochastic Score Classification with Small Approximation Ratios

 \begin{theorem} The algorithm \TwoRR{} is a $6$-approximation algorithm for Stochastic Score Classification. \end{theorem}

 Our analysis works again in two phases, which we define analogously to \Cref{subsec:rr3} but with respect to \TwoRR instead of \TwRR.
 We also define the random variables $\tau_1$, $\tau_2$, and $s$ as well as the event $E_h$ as before, again with respect to \TwoRR.
-While we can directly apply \Cref{lemm:RR:Phase2} for the second phase here, let us look closer at how the cost in phase $1$ can be bounded.
+While we can directly apply \Cref{lemm:RR:Phase2} for the second phase here, let us look more closely at how the cost in phase~1 can be bounded.

+For \TwRR, we have introduced sub-algorithm \ALGCh{} as an additional component.
+This makes bounding the cost in phase~1 more or less straightforward since it provides us with a direct connection between the cost of \TwRR and the cost of cheap items, which were used as a lower bound on the cost of the optimal strategy.

+Intuitively, one would expect that cheap tests are also attractive for \TwoRR (depending on their probability of success, either for \ALGSo{} or \ALGSz{} or both) and thus will be inspected early on.
+In this section, we show that by looking at inspected tests from the right angle and cleverly assigning them to sets for which we can bound the cost, \TwoRR actually has a small constant approximation ratio.

-Fix a realization $x$ with $f(x) = i$ for any $i\in\{1,\dots,B-1\}$.
-For \TwRR{}, we were able to establish a direct link of the algorithm's cost to those of the cheapest $n_{i}=t_i + \RB{n + 1 - t_{i+1}}$ tests.
-Unfortunately, there is no direct bound between the $j$-th cheapest overall test and the $j$-th test selected by \ALGSo{} or \ALGSz{}: For example, \ALGSo{} prefers a test with cost $1 - 2 \varepsilon$ and probability $1-\varepsilon$ over a test with cost and probability equal to $\varepsilon$.
+Unfortunately, there is no direct bound between the cost of the $i$-th cheapest overall test and the cost of the $i$-th test selected by \ALGSo{} or \ALGSz{}: For example, \ALGSo{} prefers a test with cost $1 - 2 \varepsilon$ and probability $1-\varepsilon$ over a test with cost and probability equal to $\varepsilon$.